epfl-si/jahia2wp/docs/HOWTOs/CREATE_A_CRONJOB.md

-# HOWTO create a cronjob on openshift infra
+# HOWTO create a cronjob on openshift infrastructure

-Cette page propose les recettes pour créer et gérer des cronjobs.
+You will find on this page a few recipes to create and manage cronjobs.
-Vous pouvez vous référer à [la documentation officielle](https://docs.openshift.org/latest/dev_guide/cron_jobs.html) pour plus de détails.
+Please refer to the [official documentation](https://docs.openshift.org/latest/dev_guide/cron_jobs.html) for more details.

 ## Pre-requisite : login